 It was the immediate aftershock of the Trans-Atlantic depth charges of 1977’s Punk Explosion that blasted Alan Vega out from deep within the substrata of the firmament of the Collective Consciousness.
 Without that opportunity, this LSD-munching fine artist might never have come to our attention, at best securing a fabulous footnote in the appendices of New York Punk also-rans.
 Ah, but what Punk has to answer for!
 When the two sevens clashed, all of hell broke loose and the already middle-aged Vega demanded that his time had come.
 And how!
 Even Kim Fowley had recognised that he was by 1977 too old for Punk – instead hanging back in the dugout, preferring to field on his behalf an awry array of off kilter LA teen scenesters in the forms of The Runaways and Venus & The Razorblades.
 Not so Alan Vega.
 Despite being a full year older than ’60s veteran Fowley, Vega capitalized on his remarkable demos tapes – made throughout the early ’70s with his keyboardist Martin Rev – to blast forth as the Future/Retro duo Suicide, whose lean, impossibly stripped-back sound united minimalist Terry Rileyisms with the Jaynetts’ ‘Sally Go Round the Roses’, or Takehisa Kosugi’s CATCH-WAVE with the Shirelles ‘Baby It’s You’.
 Greedy for it all, Vega squirmed and screeched and simpered and sobbed his way into our hearts.

 Tinnitus-inducing and sonically reducing, Vega’s songs were radio transmissions from the Heart of Darkness.
 If you wanted the Ramones, he gave you Paul Anka on a broken radio.
 If you wanted Debbie Harry, he gave you the Cold War.
 Too old to be hoodwinked by the gauche tabloid cash-ins that too soon afflicted UK Punk, the defiant Vega even wore red flares to perform in front of a Clash audience – how he paid the price!
 At various times in his career claiming to be both Jewish, Catholic, AND fifteen years younger, Alan Vega – along with his avant-garde Boy Wonder Martin Rev – demanded such parity with their co-Revolutionists that their maniacal/mystical/diabolical duo Suicide actually became an instant blueprint for D.I.Y.
 Futurists.
 Without Suicide?
 Unimaginable.
-That Vega died during last year’s SydArthur Festival only confirms that this Great Opportunist knew precisely his place in the Cosmos – today our hearts are full!
+That Vega died during the first year of the SydArthur Festival only confirms that this Great Opportunist knew precisely his place in the Cosmos – today our hearts are full!